GonzaloArtinano/Practical-work-II/README.md

 - Creating the folders, HTML documents, and styles.css to have a structure.
 - Adding header, footer and nav to the index.html.
 - Making the buttons of the nav different.
+- Making the structure of the rest of the .html's and upgrading the menu (adding fce to the menu, making menu more vidual...).